kashmir96/osoappliance/content/directory/appliance-repair-technicians/rm-electrical.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/rm-electrical.webp
+ image: /img/laundryappliance/160.webp
- alt: 'Logo for RM Electrical the New Zealand from Wellington'
+ alt: 'NewZealand from rmelectrical'
 ---

 # RM Electrical is an Appliance Repair Technician Company operating in Wellington, New Zealand.